amoghpj/amoghpj.github.io/_posts/2019-11-19-testing-swig.md

 ---
-title: ""Testing SWIG: Using C modules in python""
+title: "Testing SWIG: Using C modules in python"
 layout: post
 description: "faster functions in C, maybe."
 blog: true
 tags:
 - python
 ---

 I came across Dave Beazely's SWIG last week.
 Opens a whole new world of possiblities in terms of fast code using custom C modules,